Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 Not all Google algorithm updates are obvious.
 Usually, it’s difficult to identify exactly which technical and content SEO strategies are being rewarded with core updates.
 We just see the final result in which kinds of industries and websites are most affected.

-However, a core update can be the motivation your brand needs to reevaluate (or step up) your current SEO strategies.
-If you’ve got thin website content, now’s the time to beef up your SEO copywriting techniques; if your tech SEO setup leaves something to be desired, get a developer on the phone now.
+However, a core update can be the motivation your brand needs to reevaluate your current SEO strategies.
+If you’ve got thin website content, now’s the time to beef up your SEO copywriting techniques; if your tech SEO setup leaves something to be desired, get a developer on the phone.

 Some of the biggest SEO offenses we see from eCommerce sites?